Developing the Ability to Communicate

 From being able to truly connect individually, and within group settings, the ability to communicate in several ways enables one to adapt to differing environments.
 It is supported over time that speaking multiple languages holds health edges, as well as academic edges.
 To be multilingual increases memory retention capabilities, minimizes the onset of dementia and Alzheimer's, and enable individuals to remain open-minded to cultural diversity.
 This is survival in a sense—with language being the main divider between countries, having the ability to communicate, is positively related to the capability to thrive in multiple settings.

 Language systems are a good tool in this world, allowing us all as humans, the means to communicate.
 In all languages, successful communication consists of a balance of giving and a taking.
-Be willing to give up your own thoughts, feelings, and ideas to receive those of another, and vice versa.
+Perhaps the willingness to give up our own thoughts, feelings, and ideas to receive those of another, and vice versa can be very effective in the exchange of communication.